IBM/oic-i-agentic-ai-tutorials/i-oic-rbac-using-obo/README.md

 ### 5️⃣ [embed_chat_webapp](embed_chat_webapp)

-Contains the web application code providing the final UI.
+This folder contains the code for the web application used to load the Orchestrate agent.

 After setting up [**Okta**](okta_setup/Okta_OAuth_2.0%E2%80%93On-Behalf-Of_%28OBO%29_Flow_Setup.md) and deploying the [**MCP Server**](mcp_server_code), you can run the full automation script or configure the web application manually.